Dyslex1k/VRC-Skeletal-Hands/README.md

 3) When in vr Launch the app.
 4) Enable the Skeletal input in the quick menu.

+## Updates?
+I will be working on reducing Bit count and adding the Proximal and Distal Curl values so devices like the DiverX gloves or "True" Finger tracked devices can be animated better.
+You can expect to see this in a week or two if all goes well!

 ## Syncing In VRChat
 Currently syncing the parameters requires 144bits of data (This is too much) I figured out a potential way of halving it though I may not develop due to information about better input for VRChat coming soon.
 Though if you want you want to develop a solution please do and create a Pull Request.